How to Get Your NOC Code

 - Temporary Work Permits.

-NOC codes are how CIC determines which jobs are available for federal skilled worker applications, i.e. applications from highly educated people outside of Canada who want to work and live permanently in this country.
+NOC codes are how IRCC determines which jobs are available for federal skilled worker applications, i.e. applications from highly educated people outside of Canada who want to work and live permanently in this country.
 They are also used for the newly launched skilled trades stream, which has opened up Canadian permanent residence to those with experience in particular trades.

 Provincial Nominee Programs (PNPs):